LifsaDev/myjum/README.md

   * Hack -gradual typing esp for the php;

 ## Things learnt;
-  * Mostly dwelt on css nd HTML.Learnt how to position divs side by side and arious display
+  * Mostly dwelt on css and HTML.Learnt how to position divs side by side and various display styles.
   * How to use fontawesome icons using CDN.
   * How to make pop-ups with js functions esp window.onclick.